hrobeers/finfoil-elixirconfeu2015/README.md

-Presentation for ElixirConfEU 2015 in Krakow Poland
+Lightningtalk presentation for ElixirConfEU 2015 in Krakow Poland